|

 1 tablespoon chopped cilantro for garnish

-tablespoons of oil.
-Add bay leaves and chopped onion; sauté till light
+heat three tablespoons of oil.
+Add bay leaves and chopped onion; sauté

-brown.
+till light brown.
 Transfer browned lamb pieces to the sauce pan.
-Add chilies, garlic,

 Lamb Spinach Tarkari